hansa/UCloset3D/README.md

 1. **Login** – authenticate with a demo account.
 2. **Avatar Generation** – create a personalized Ready Player Me avatar and collect measurements using BodyBlock.
-3. **Outfit Uploads** – add clothing images and automatically remove the background.
+3. **Outfit Uploads** – add clothing images with drag-and-drop support and automatically remove the background.
 4. **Virtual Closet** – manage wardrobe items with drag‑and‑drop sorting.
 5. **Mix & Match** – arrange outfits using pieces from the virtual closet.
 6. **Gallery Sharing** – publish completed looks to a shareable gallery page.